TEST 2: Verifying The Heater Element Is Getting Ground

 So far you've confirmed that the upstream O2 sensor's heater element is getting both power and Ground.
 The next step is to check the heater element's resistance with your multimeter.
 For this test go to: TEST 3: Testing The Heater Element's Resistance.

 CASE 2: The multimeter DID NOT register 10 to 12 Volts DC.
 Re-check all of your connections and make sure you're testing the correct terminal.

-If your multimeter still doesn't register the 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the wire that connects to terminal number 1 of the O2 sensor's harness connector and its Ground point on the engine or chassis.
+If your multimeter still doesn't register the 10 to 12 Volts DC, then the most likely cause of this missing Ground is an ‘open’ in the BLK/WHT wire between your Honda Civic's PCM harness connector and the O2 sensor's harness connector.

 TEST 3: Testing The Heater Element's Resistance